dailydine/Daily_Dine/README.md

 ## 🤝 Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## 📄 License
-*(Optional: Include license information here)*

----

-> Built with ❤️ to simplify dining experiences – one table at a time.